MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-configure.md

 ## Edit the navigation

-In [Power Apps](https://make.powerapps.com/), open the environment where the app you want to edit is installed.
+In [Power Apps](https://make.powerapps.com/), open the environment with the app you want to edit.
 For more information, see [Edit an app](/power-apps/maker/canvas-apps/edit-app#edit-an-app).

 In the app designer in Power Apps, you find the current navigation structure with groups of pages.
 You can [edit the navigation and add or remove groups and pages](/power-apps/maker/model-driven-apps/app-navigation).

 ## Edit mobile views

 For every table in the navigation, you can choose the views available on mobile app.
-For more informtion, see [Understand model-driven app views](/power-apps/maker/model-driven-apps/create-edit-views).
+For more information, see [Understand model-driven app views](/power-apps/maker/model-driven-apps/create-edit-views).

 You can also [customize views with code](/power-apps/developer/model-driven-apps/customize-entity-views) or [customize the booking calendar](mobile-powerapp-customize-booking-calendar.md) that Field Service Mobile.